The ACP program is currently paused pending funding by Congress.

 Are You Qualified For Child Care Assistance?

 This depends on the state you live in.
-To qualify for child care subsidy programs, a family needs to meet both the situational and financial criteria.
-Below are the basic requirement:
+To qualify for childcare subsidy programs, a family needs to meet both the situational and financial criteria.
+Below are the basic requirements:

 Working/Studying/Looking For Job